Swirling around filaments: are large-scale structure vortices spinning up dark halos?: Introduction

 This paper is organized as follows.
 Section~\ref{sec:simu} describes the simulations and the estimators implemented in this paper.
-Section~\ref{sec:result} sums up robust statistical results of i) the orientation of the vorticity relative to the filaments, ii) the distribution of the vorticity inside the filament and iii) the alignment of the spin of dark haloes with the vorticity.
-Section~\ref{sec:interpretation} explores qualitatively the origin of this vorticity and uses the link between vorticity and spin to explain the non-monotonic behaviour of spin-filament alignment for haloes with masses lower than $M_{\rm crit}$.
+Section~\ref{sec:result} sums up robust statistical results of (i) the orientation of the vorticity relative to the filaments, (ii) the distribution of the vorticity inside the filament and (iii) the alignment of the spin of dark haloes with the vorticity.
+Section~\ref{sec:interpretation} explores qualitatively the origin of this vorticity and uses the link between vorticity and spin to explain the non-monotonic behaviour of spin--filament alignment for haloes with masses lower than $M_{\rm crit}$.
 Section~\ref{sec:conclusion} wraps up and discusses implications.
 Appendix~\ref{sec:gas-LSS} finds consistency in alignment with the vorticity of adiabatic/cooling gas.
-Appendix~\ref{sec:Toy} explains the transition mass in the spin/filament alignment via a simple toy model for the typical vorticity within the caustic.
+Appendix~\ref{sec:Toy} illustrates the transition mass in the spin/filament alignment via a simple toy model for the typical vorticity within the caustic.
 Appendix~\ref{sec:persistence} studies the effect of persistence and Appendix~\ref{sec:smoothing} the effect of the variation of the smoothing scale on the alignment.
-Appendix~\ref{sec:validation} analyses the orientation of the vorticity w.r.t. the tidal field eigendirections.
+Appendix~\ref{sec:validation} analyses the orientation of the vorticity with respect to the tidal field eigendirections.
 Appendix~\ref{sec:Fof} explains the cleaning of the Friend-of-Friend halo catalogue.